 micronaut: security: enabled: true

-If basic authentication is enabled on the LiveData Migrator REST API, add two properties,
+Apply these steps if basic authentication is enabled on the LiveData Migrator REST API

-The password string needs to be encrypted using a bcrypt generator that provides a "2a" prefix at the beginning of the encrypted password, as shown in the following example.Example
+The password string needs to be encrypted using a bcrypt generator that provides a "2a" prefix at the beginning of the encrypted password.Example

 service hivemigrator restart